husterxsp/test/README.md

-Define a class `BookInStock` which represents a book with an ISBN number, `isbn`, and price of the book as a floating-point number, `price`, as attributes.
+Define a class `BookInStock` which represents a book with an ISBN number, `isbn`, and pric1e of the book as a floating-point number, `price`, as attributes.
 Run associated tests via:  `$ rspec -e 'getters and setters' spec/part3_spec.rb`

 The constructor should accept the ISBN number